Paul Gladston: Exhibitions

 Gladston has co-curated, funded or been an academic advisor to several international exhibitions of Chinese contemporary art.
-Gladston’s curatorial work with Lynne Howarth-Gladston on a number of these exhibitions involves a continuing critical dialogue with the Hong Kong-based curator Johnson Tsong-Zung Chang’s conception of the ‘Yellow Box’ – an intimist intervention with the internationally dominant mode of gallery and museum display know as the White Cube intended to be more conducive to the showing of Chinese art.
+Gladston’s curatorial work with Lynne Howarth-Gladston on a number of these exhibitions involves a continuing critical dialogue with the Hong Kong-based curator Johnson Tsong-Zung Chang’s conception of the ‘Yellow Box’ – an intimist intervention with the internationally dominant mode of gallery and museum display known as the White Cube intended to be more conducive to the showing of Chinese art.
 Gladston and Howarth-Gladston have published several articles critical of the inherent cultural exceptionalism of the Yellow Box which also propose the idea of trans-/culturally differential ‘poly/cacophonic’ modes of artistic display.

 Gladston and Howarth-Gladston will co-curate a group exhibition of contemporary video art from the Sinosphere at the SOAS Gallery, University of London UK in 2026 with the artist and curator Yique and the art critic and curator Lin Zi.